Efesasa0/llm-performance-test/README.md

 # TODOS (asses inference speed & plasticity)
 1. ✅ System prompt several models see if embodies the 2001 character HAL-9000
-2. Instruction tune each new model in inference time and observe inference speed and model plasticity/adabtability.
+2. ❌ Instruction tune each new model in inference time and observe inference speed and model plasticity/adabtability.
-3. With my gut feelings, select a winner model to proceed with "HAL-9000" likeness
+3. ✅ With my gut feelings, select few winner models to proceed with "HAL-9000" likeness.
 4. Proceed with winner model with further Fine tuning based on custom dataset.
 5. Implement RAG?
 Agent Calling?
 ReAct?